asorrod/Fruit-and-vegetable-computer-vision/README.md

 Install the dependencies from requirements.txt

-If you only want to execute it locally, in the app directory execute "python -m streamlit run app.py"
+If you only want to execute it locally, in the app directory execute "python -m streamlit run app.py" and try some of the images from the folder "meals_image" or try uploading your own.

 On the other hand if you want to train with the cropped dataset, donwload it from "https://github.com/henningheyen/Fruits-And-Vegetables-Detection-Dataset" and run the dataset_cleaner script.